 Bachelor Buttons are also called Cornflower.
 Did you know, they are known by yet another name?
 They are also called the “Boutonniere” flower.
 That’s because the small, one-inch flowers are perfect for buttonholes on suits.
 Years ago, they were the rage for boutonnieres.
+Nowadays, they are less popular for the lapels of suits.
+Suits are worn far less frequently,

-Bachelor Button flowers grow on sparse, thin stems.
+The flowers are most commonly a bright blue.
+Other flower colors include: white, pink, lavender, red, maroon, and rose.
+The flowers grow on sparse, thin stems.
 In addition to boutonnieres, they are also good in fresh flower arrangements or dried.
 They are frequent members of floral bouquets.

 Bachelor buttons put on a nice display, when grown in masses, and look great in cottage gardens.
+They are an excellent wildflower.
+And, they grow well in flowerpots on your patio or deck.

 Flowers Bloom: Spring to Summer

-Plant Height: up to 3 feet.
+Plant Height: One to four feet.

 Other Names: Cornflower, Boutonniere Flower